Travel guide

 Regional plan or eSIM per country

 This is the key decision for your trip.
-No option is "the best" in an abstract sense: it depends on your route.
+No option is "the best" in abstract terms: it depends on your route.
 Here's a breakdown:

-• eSIM per country: Ideal if you're spending several days in one or two destinations.
+• eSIM per country: ideal if you're staying in one or two destinations for several days.
 It usually offers more GB for the same price.
 You load the Costa Rica one, then the Panama one, etc.

-• Plan covering several countries: Ideal if you're doing a quick tour touching four or five countries in a few days.
-It saves you the hassle of buying and activating an eSIM at each border.
+• Plan covering multiple countries: ideal if you're doing a quick circuit touching four or five countries in a few days.
+You save yourself the hassle of buying and activating an eSIM at every border.

-My rule: if you spend more than four or five days in each country, go for individual plans; if it's a border-hopping rally, a multi-country plan will save you administrative tasks.
-You can have several eSIMs stored on your phone and activate the one you need without deleting the others.
-To fully understand the single-plan approach for many destinations, check out the guide to international eSIM.
+My rule: if you spend more than four or five days in each country, go for individual plans; if it's a border-crossing rally, a multi-country plan saves you trouble.
+You can have several eSIMs stored on your phone and activate the appropriate one without deleting the others.
+To fully understand the difference between carrying an international physical SIM and using an eSIM on these types of routes, check out the guide on international chip vs. eSIM.

-Backpacker tip: install ALL the eSIMs you're going to use at home, using Wi-Fi, before you leave.
-That way, when you cross a border, you just activate the one for the new country and stay connected without searching for open networks.
+Backpacker tip: save ALL the eSIMs you're going to use before leaving home, with Wi-Fi.
+That way, when you cross a border, you just activate the new country's eSIM and stay connected without searching for an open network.

 Photo: Astrid Sosa · Pexels